w3f/PSPs/PSPs/drafts/psp-22.md

 # This standard is at ABI level

 As `pallet-contract` in Substrate can execute any WASM contracts, we should not restrain this standard to only Rust & ink!
-Framework, so that it can be use by any language/framework that compile to WASM.
+Framework, so that it can be used by any language/framework that compile to WASM.

 ## Specification
 1. [Interface](#Interface)